ocean-transport/guides/onboarding.md

 - [ ] If you're new to Python, check out https://earth-env-data-science.github.io/
 - [ ] If you're new to Oceanography, check out https://rabernat.github.io/intro_to_physical_oceanography
 - [ ] For a deeper overview of our research, read Ryan's [review of Isopycnal Mixing](https://www.sciencedirect.com/science/article/pii/B9780128215128000165)
+- For concrete questions you can always use the slack workspace.
 ## Setting up your project

-- [ ] Create a new repo for youreslf in the `ocean-transport` GitHub org
+- [ ] Create a new repo for yourself in the `ocean-transport` GitHub org
 - [ ] Start logging your first TODO items as distinct GitHub issues

 ## Meetings